salesforce/pomgen/README.md

 ## Example

-Please see the [pomgen example](example/README.md) to see how pomgen works.
+Please see the [hello-world example](examples/hello-world/README.md) to see how pomgen works.

 ## External Dependencies